 Once you are bankrupt you have a legal duty to cooperate with the Official Receiver.
 This includes providing any paperwork they ask for and answering any questions they have to the best of your ability.

-If you do not cooperate they can apply to the Court to suspend your discharge.
-If this were to happen you will remain bankrupt until the OR is satisfied they have all the information they require from you.
+If you do not cooperate the OR can apply to the Court to suspend your discharge.
+If this were to happen you will remain bankrupt until they are satisfied they have all the information they require from you.

 Arrange a call with a Bankruptcy Expert